1. Preamble.

 6. Data Transfer.

-c.
-Client agrees that (i) it shall comply with its obligations under the CCPA in respect of its processing of Consumer Information and any processing instructions it issues to Company; and (ii) it has provided notice if required by the CCPA and obtained all consents and rights required by the CCPA for Company to process personal information pursuant to the TOS and this DPA.
+3. Client agrees that (i) it shall comply with its obligations under the CCPA in respect of its processing of Consumer Information and any processing instructions it issues to Company; and (ii) it has provided notice if required by the CCPA and obtained all consents and rights required by the CCPA for Company to process Consumer Information pursuant to the TOS and this DPA.

-d.
-Nothing in this DPA shall prevent Company from engaging its own service providers in the processing of personal information, provided that Company shall enter into contractual arrangements with such service providers to protect the personal information as required by the CCPA.
+4. Nothing in this DPA shall prevent Company from engaging its own service providers in the processing of Consumer Information, provided that Company shall enter into contractual arrangements with such service providers to protect the Consumer Information as required by the CCPA.

 9. PIPEDA Provisions.
 This Section 9 applies to the extent the Company has access to, collects, uses or discloses any Canadian Personal Information (as defined in Exhibit D to this DPA) while performing the Services under the TOS that is subject to Canadian Privacy Laws (as defined in Exhibit D to this DPA), including The Personal Information Protection and Electronic Documents Act (“PIPEDA”).
 Attached to this DPA, as Exhibit D, is the PIPEDA Data Protection Schedule, which forms part of the DPA.